640 South State StreetDover, Delaware 19901

 This test measures the amount of lipase in your blood.
 Lipase is an enzyme that is made by your pancreas.
 It helps your body digest fats.

-Higher levels of lipase may mean you have a problem with your pancreas – most often, acute pancreatitis, or sudden inflammation of the pancreas.
+Higher levels of lipase may mean you have a problem with your pancreas.
+Most often this means acute pancreatitis, or sudden inflammation of the pancreas.

-You may need this test if your doctor suspects that you have a pancreatic disorder.
+You may need this test if your healthcare provider suspects that you have a pancreatic disorder.
 Signs and symptoms of acute pancreatitis include:

 Abdominal (belly) or back pain

 You also may also have this test if you already have pancreatitis and are being treated.
-Your doctor can use this test to see how well your treatment is working.
+Your provider can use this test to see how well your treatment is working.

-Your doctor may also order other blood tests, including one to check your levels of amylase, another digestive enzyme whose blood levels rise if you have pancreatitis.
+Your healthcare provider may also order other blood tests.
+These include one to check your levels of amylase, another digestive enzyme that rises if you have pancreatitis.

-You may also have an ultrasound, CT scan, or MRI of your pancreas.
+You may also have an ultrasound, CT scan, MRI, a special MRI called a magnetic resonance cholangiopancreatography of your pancreas.
 These scans look for gallstones or other abnormalities that sometimes occur with acute pancreatitis.

 Results are given in units per liter (U/L).
 The normal range for adults younger than 60 is 0 to 160 U/L.

 Higher than normal levels of lipase mean that you have a problem with your pancreas.
-If your blood contains at least three times the normal level of lipase, then it's likely that you have acute pancreatitis.
+If your blood has 3 to 10 times the normal level of lipase, then it's likely that you have acute pancreatitis.

 High lipase levels also mean you may have kidney failure, cirrhosis, or a bowel problem.